jclark/satpulse/doc/config.md

 In the above, `#` starts a comment.
 The `[phc]` and `[serial]` lines mark the start of a *table*; the square brackets enclose the name of the table.
 `interface = "enp1s0"` is a key/value pair within the `phc` table.
-Values can be strings in double quotes (e.g. `"enp1s0"`), numbers (e.g. 9600) or booleans (e.g. `true`, `false`).
+Values can be strings in double quotes (e.g. `"enp1s0"`), numbers (e.g. `9600`) or booleans (e.g. `true`, `false`).

 The `phc` table gives information about the PTP hardware clock that SatPulse will be working with.
 The `interface` key specifies the name of the ethernet interface with which the PTP hardware clock is associated.
-The `pin` key specified the index of the pin that the GPS's PPS output is attached to; the default for this is 0.
+The `pin` key specifies the index of the pin that the GPS's PPS output is attached to; the default for this is 0.

 The `serial` table provides information about the serial connection between the GPS receiver and the computer.
 The `speed` gives the speed of the connection in bits-per-second (baud).

-Although the serial device name can be specified in the configuration file, the systemd service template expects it to be supplied as an argument.
+(Althought the serial device name can be given in the `serial` table in the configuration file, the system service template expects it to be given in systemd commands, as described in the next section.)

+### Systemd commands

-The systemd service template name is `satpulse@.service` and the argument for the systemd service template is the serial device name without `/dev/`.
+The systemd service template name is `satpulse@.service` and the expected argument is the serial device name without `/dev/`.
 For example, if the serial device is `/dev/ttyS0`, then the instantiated service would be named `satpulse@ttyS0.service`.
 Systemd commmands need to be given the instantiated service name (although typically the `.service` part can be left out).